keycloak/keycloak-quickstarts/fuse/README.md

 Level: Beginner
 Technologies: Servlet, Apache Camel, Apache CXF
 Summary: JBoss Fuse Quickstarts
-Target Product: RH-SSO, JBoss Fuse
+Target Product: Keycloak, JBoss Fuse
 Source: <https://github.com/redhat-developer/redhat-sso-quickstarts>

 What is it?
 -----------

-This is set of quickstarts, which show various kinds of web applications and services deployed on JBoss Fuse, which are secured by RH-SSO.
+This is set of quickstarts, which show various kinds of web applications and services deployed on JBoss Fuse, which are secured by Keycloak.
 See the individual subdirectories for the more detailed info about particular applications and needed steps to configure and deploy them.
 This README contains the basic configuration steps, which are common for all JBoss Fuse quickstarts.